Exploring the vortex phase diagram of Bogoliubov-de Gennes disordered superconductors: Introduction

-It is important to stress that, with the exception of Refs.~\cite{datta2021,ganguly2017}, theoretical research about vortices in disordered superconductors do not employ the microscopic and self-consistent BdG approach where the random potential is the one felt by the electrons that form the Cooper's pair.
+It is important to stress that, with a few exceptions Refs.~\cite{lages2004,lages2005,lages2006,dubi2008island,ganguly2017,datta2021} to be discussed later, theoretical research about vortices in disordered superconductors do not employ the microscopic and self-consistent BdG approach where the random potential is the one felt by the electrons that form the Cooper's pair.
 For instance, in the XY model, describing the phase dynamics, the Josephson couplings are random but they are not directly related to the random potential that model impurities in materials.
-Likewise, in stability studies of the Abrikosov lattice \cite{giamarchi1994,giamarchi1995,larkin1970,larkin1979,korshunov1993}, disorder is just a random deviation of the vortices position from the one corresponding to an Abrikosov lattice.
+Likewise, instability studies of the Abrikosov lattice \cite{giamarchi1994,giamarchi1995,larkin1970,larkin1979,korshunov1993}, disorder is just a random deviation of the vortex position from the one corresponding to an Abrikosov lattice.
 In practical terms, this is qualitatively similar to the assumption that the disorder distribution of the impurities of the sample, typically Gaussian or box distributed, is borrowed by the order parameter or other relevant observables of the superconducting state.
 However, this is not always the case.